lennertjansen/go-booking-app/README.md

-# go-booking-app
+# Toy Booking App
-a booking app in go
+A toy booking app I'm writing to learn to basics of Go.